devikasanjay/Seoul_Bike_Duration_Prediction_ML/README.md

 - Machine learning algorithm modelisation on the Jupyter Notebook
 - Transformation of the model into an API Flask

-You can check below the result of the deployment of our Machine Learning model : LGBM(Light Gradient Regressor) which had the best score among the models. https://seoul-bike-duration-prediction.herokuapp.com/
+Deployment link to check the result of the deployment of our Machine Learning model : LGBM(Light Gradient Regressor) which had the best score among the models. https://seoul-bike-duration-prediction.herokuapp.com/